Who Is Responsible For A Blocked Drain: Landlord Or Tenant?

 For instance, flooding can damage the apartment’s furniture, decor, and supplies.
 So, if serious leakage, burst pipes or other plumbing issues occur, you should inform your landlord immediately.

-Undoubtedly, the landlord is responsible for major emergency repairs, but it’s the tenant’s responsibility to care for all the minor repairs.
+Undoubtedly, the landlord is responsible for significant emergency repairs, but it’s the tenant’s responsibility to care for all the minor repairs.
 For instance, if you accidentally damage a fixture in the apartment, you’ll have to get it repaired, not the landlord.

 Now, fixing a blocked drain is your landlord’s responsibility for most parts, but you can be liable for getting it repaired on specific grounds.
 For example, if you habitually thrust food down the kitchen drain or throw stuff in the toilet sink, you must fix the drain.
 We all know that such items can lead to clogs, which aren’t meant to go down the drain.